Liked this article?

 Like learning anything new, it might take some time before you start noticing the benefits of meditation.
 And it will be frustrating at first – in fact, it’ll probably just highlight how active your mind is, which might stress you out more!

 But stick with it.
 You can do it.
-Especially if you’re using meditation for hair loss, you should do it.
+Especially if you’re using meditation for hair regrowth, you should do it.
+Can meditation cure hair loss?
+Probably not overnight.
+But it CAN genuinely help to lower stress and inflammation (major triggers of alopecia), plus to help you find a degree of acceptance until your hair does return.